bkcheung/Weather-App/README.md

-# Wot-To-Do
+# Weather

-Wot To Do is a to do list one can use to track what they need to do! </br>
+A simple weather app created as a project from The Odin Project </br>
 It uses: </br>

-- Vanilla JS, HTML, CSS
-- Factory functions for task and project creation
+- Async functions and await
-- Local storage
-- DayJS and ghpages
-- Webpack
+- Weather API

-Click [here](https://bkcheung.github.io/Wot-To-Do/) to take a look!
+Click [here](https://bkcheung.github.io/weather/) to take a look!